powersync-ja/powersync.dart/demos/supabase-edge-function-auth/README.md

 # Configure the app

-Copy the contents of  [lib/app_config_template.dart](./lib/app_config_template.dart) into `lib/app_config.dart`, and alter the values to use the credentials of your new Supabase project.
+Insert the credentials of your new Supabase and PowerSync projects into `lib/app_config.dart`